@ Dr Sarah J. Buckley 2005 www.sarahbuckley.com

-Through the CHT I spoke with women who had chosen this for their babies, and experienced a beautiful post-natal time.
+I spoke with women who had chosen this for their babies, and experienced a beautiful post-natal time.
 Some women also described their Lotus-borne children’s self-possession and completeness.
 Others described it as a challenge, practically and emotionally.
 Nicholas, my partner, was concerned that it might interfere with the magic of those early days but agreed to go along with my wishes.

-Zoe, our second child, was born at home on the tenth of September 1993.
+Zoe, our second child, was born at home in September 1993.
 Her placenta was, unusually, an oval shape, which was perfect for the red velvet placenta bag that I had sewn.
 Soon after the birth, we wrapped her placenta in a cloth nappy/diaper, then in the placenta bag, and bundled it up with her in a shawl that enveloped both of them.
 Every 24 hours, we attended to the placenta by patting it dry, coating it liberally with salt, and dropping a little lavender oil onto it.
 Emma, aged two, was keen to be involved in the care of her sister’s placenta.

 As the days passed, Zoe’s cord dried from the umbilical end, and became thin and brittle.
 It developed a convenient 90º kink where it threaded through her clothes and so did not rub or irritate her.
-The placenta also dried and shriveled due to our salt treatment, developing a meaty smell that interested our cat!
+The placenta also dried and shrivelled due to our salt treatment, developing a meaty smell that interested our cat!